Inobrodib [ino-bro-dib

 There are over 60 different bromodomains on cellular proteins, many of which constitute potential drug targets.

 Inobrodib is highly selective for the specific conserved bromodomain of p300 and CBP and shows excellent selectivity against other bromodomains such as BRD1, BRD2, BRD3 and BRD4.
-Cancer cells that have become resistant to BET inhibitors (for instance JQ1, OTX-015, iBET-151) remain highly sensitive to inobrodib.
+Unlike inhibitors that target the HAT catalytic site, or degraders (e.g. PROTACs) that eliminate p300/CBP, inobrodib selectively displaces p300/CBP from regions of the chromatin that are important for oncogenic activity.

 Inobrodib’s action can be synergistic with BET inhibitors, whilst impacting the expression of 7x fewer genes (compared to JQ1).